minjeongjoycekim/minjeongjoycekim.github.io/_pages/about.md

 ## Work in Progress

-Optimal Income Taxation and Education Subsidies When Education Improves Signals
+Optimal Income Taxation and Education Subsidies When Education Improves Signals _[Draft Coming Soon!]_

-Consequences of Exempting Young People from Income Tax: Earnings, Employment, and Education (with Artur Król and Michal Myck)
+Consequences of Exempting Young People from Income Tax: Earnings, Employment, and Education (with Artur Król and Michal Myck) _[Draft Coming Soon!]_

-The Effects and Dynamics of Blind Hiring (with Hee Sung Kim and Seung Yong Sung)
+The Effects and Dynamics of Blind Hiring (with Hee Sung Kim and Seung Yong Sung) _[Draft Coming Soon!]_